TheShufflingFool/Black-Records-Unrestricted-Hunt/README.md

 A mod for The Legend of Heroes: Trails of Cold Steel II that removes the New Game+ requirement for all the events related to the Black Records.

-Tested on NISA PC version of the game.
+Tested on XSEED PC version of the game.

 ## What even are the Black Records?
 To put it in a spoilerless manner - they're a series of books containing some interesting lore.
 The quest, which involves locating them and decoding their contents, spans the entire game - from the beginning of Act 1 to the Epilogue - despite never appearing in the Notebook.
 Furthermore, the Black Records storyline ends with a **VERY** important cutscene, which the next game assumes the player has seen (likely due to lack of a save import feature).